cidrblock/pylint-ruff-sync/README.md

 The script then:

-- Calculates which rules should be disabled (implemented in ruff)
+- Calculates which rules should be enabled (not implemented in ruff)
 - Updates the `pyproject.toml` file with the new configuration
-- Preserves existing configuration while updating the disable list
+- Preserves existing disabled rules while updating the enable list

 ## Benefits